phpeterson-usf/autograder/README.md

     name = "03"
     input = ["./$project", "$project_tests/testinput.txt"]
     ```
 1. Test case output can be recorded from `stdout` or from a file.
-If `output` is not given, Autograder defaults to `stdout`
+In this example, the contents of the file `04.txt` will be compared to the `expected` field of the test case.
     ```
     [[tests]]
     name = "04"
     output = "04.txt"
     input = ["./$project", "-o", "04.txt"]
     ```
+    If `output` is not given, Autograder defaults to `stdout`
 ## Command Line Parameters
-1. `grade` supports these parameters, which can be given on the command line, or in `~/.config/grade/config.toml`, for less typing.
+1. `grade` supports these command-line parameters
-1. The syntax in `config.toml` just uses the name, without dashes, as shown at the top of this README
+* `-d/--date` is the date to use for grade clone
+* `-e/--exec` provide commands to execute (e.g. `git pull; make clean`)
+* `-n/--name` runs one named test case, rather than all of them
+* `-p/--project` is the name of the project, which is substituted into repo names and test case inputs
+* `-v/--verbose` shows expected and actual for failing test cases
+* `-vv/--very-verbose` shows expected and actual for all test cases

 1. The command-line format is `argparse`-style, with no "=".
 These two commands are equivalent:
     ```
     $ cd ~/project02-jsmith
     $ grade test -p project02
     $ grade test --project project02
     ```

-1. Parameters given on the command line override those given in `config.toml`
-* `-c/--credentials` [https | ssh] https is the default
-* `-da/--date` is the date to use for grade clone
-* `-d/--digital` is the path to Digital's JAR file
-* `-e/--exec` provide commands to execute (e.g. `git pull; make clean`)
-* `-i/--ioprint` prints inputs and outputs to help write project specs
-* `-n/--name` runs one named test case, rather than all of them
-* `-o/--org` is the Github Classroom Organization
-* `-p/--project` is the name of the project, which is substituted into repo names and test case inputs
-* `-s/--students` is a list of student Github IDs (no punctuation needed)
-* `-v/--verbose` shows expected and actual for failing test cases
-* `-vv/--vverbose` shows expected and actual for all test cases
+## Importing the list of students
+1. If you have the list of student GitHub usernames in a Google Sheet, you can import them into `~/.config/grade/config.toml` automatically
+1. To set that up, add this information to config.toml:
+    ```
+    [Importer]
+    doc_id = "the long unique ID in the Google Sheet URL" sheet_name = "Sheet 1"  # the name of the spreadsheet tab github_col_name = "GitHub"  # the name of the spreadsheet column which contains the GitHub username
+    ```
+1. Now you can `$ grade import` to update the list of `students` in the `[Config]` section of config.toml

+## Using Canvas
+1. After you run `grade class -p lab01` the test results will be stored in a JSON file
+2. You can subsequently run `grade upload -p lab01` to upload the results to Canvas
+3. In order to upload, you must add these attributes to the `[Canvas]` section in `~/.config/grade/config.toml`
+    ```
+    [Canvas]
+    host_name = "canvas.instructure.com"  # your institution may have a test instance of Canvas
+    access_token = "xxx"  # create an access token in Profile | Settings in Canvas course_name = "Your long course name"  # e.g. 'Computer Architecture - 01 (Spring 2022)'
+    map_path = "~/github-to-canvas.csv"  # CSV file which maps GitHub username to Canvas SIS Login ID github_col_name = "GitHub"  # Name of the CSV column which contains the GitHub username login_col_name = "SIS Login ID"  # Name of the CSV column which contains the Canvas SIS Login ID
+    ```
+4. If Canvas isn't working for you, try the `-v` command-line flag, which will print the results of the Canvas REST API

 ## Using Digital
 1. [Digital](https://github.com/hneemann/Digital) has test case components which can test a circuit using pre-defined inputs and outputs.
 See Digital's documentation for scripted testing examples.